Leave It All to Me

-"Leave It All to Me" is the debut single by American actress and singer Miranda Cosgrove featuring American actor and singer Drake Bell from the Nickelodeon show iCarlys soundtrack album of the same name (2008).
-The song was written by Michael Corcoran.
-It was released as the lead single from the album on December 18, 2007, by Nickelodeon Records and distributed by Columbia.
-A remix by Billboard was released on the soundtrack album iCarly: iSoundtrack II on January 24, 2012.
+"Leave It All to Me" is the debut single by American actress and singer Miranda Cosgrove featuring Drake Bell.
+The song served as the theme song for the Nickelodeon show iCarly and its 2021 revival.
+It was released as a single on December 18, 2007, by Nickelodeon Records and Columbia Records, and later added to the soundtrack album iCarly (2008).
+A mashup with the Victorious theme song "Make It Shine" was released as "Leave It All to Shine" in June 2011, followed by a remix by Billboard on the soundtrack album iCarly: iSoundtrack II (2012).

-The song served as the theme song for the original show and the 2021 revival.
-An upbeat pop and pop-punk song, it is about seeing the brighter side of every situation.
+The song was written, produced, and mixed by Michael Corcoran.
+An upbeat pop, pop-punk, and synth-pop song, it has been described by critics as promoting tenacity and determination.
 It peaked at number 100 on the US Billboard Hot 100 and number 83 on the US Pop 100 chart.
-A music video was released for the song in 2008 and was later uploaded to Cosgrove's YouTube channel on September 28, 2010.
-Cosgrove performed "Leave It All to Me" during her debut solo tour the Dancing Crazy Tour in 2011.
+A music video for the song was released in 2008 and was later uploaded to Cosgrove's YouTube channel on September 28, 2010.
+Cosgrove performed "Leave It All to Me" during her debut solo tour, the Dancing Crazy Tour in 2011.